-A universal screener is currently in place to be completed at the start of each school year and is completed on all students K-12.
+A universal screener is currently in place to be completed at the start of each school year and is completed on all students K 12.
 This universal screener is conducted approximately one month into the school year after all teachers have had ample time to observe students' current behavior.
 After completing the screener, problem-solving teams meet to review the data and collaboratively identify the students who they believe are in need of interventions and services.
 In addition, information will flow out of our problem-solving teams and through our review of the early warning system.
+Students identified through the screener are offered interventions to decrease the symptoms and increase skills.
 The Director of Mental Health Services is tasked with a review our current procedures and coordinate new ones if needed (job duties included in this document).
 This process is also described in the section above relating to Tier 1 resources.